kettanaito/naming-cheatsheet/README.md

 </p>

 # Naming cheatsheet

 Naming things is hard.
 This sheet attempts to make it easier.

 Although these suggestions can be applied to any programming language, I will use JavaScript to illustrate them in practice.

 ## Naming convention

 Pick **one** naming convention and follow it.
-It may be `likeThis`, or `like_this`, or anyhow else, it does not matter.
+It may be `cammelCase`, or `snake_case`, or anyhow else, it does not matter.
 What matters is for it to remain consistent.

 ```js
 /* Bad */